 As we see global increases of hate crime towards LGBTQ+ people, it’s disappointing that the Japanese Government failed to pass a national non-discrimination law to protect LGBTQ+ people before the Tokyo 2020 Olympics and Paralympics.
 We are so excited to see more of our community compete, but how can we thrive on the field when our safety is in jeopardy as soon as we leave the stadium?

-Stonewall’s own Out For Sport research found that 66 per cent of lesbian, gay, bi, and trans people felt that there were problems with homophobia, biphobia and transphobia in sport and that this acted as a barrier to LGBT people taking part.
+Stonewall's research found that 4 in 10 people don’t think sport is safe for LGBT people, which acts as a barrier to LGBT people taking part.
 As Olympic gold medallist and US Women’s National Team Football player Megan Rapinoe says: “You can’t win without gay players.”

 We want all LGBTQ+ people to thrive in sport, not just those with the most societal privilege.